 Driving Under the Influence of Alcohol (DUI)

-If you are charged with a DUI offense, the sooner you take action in defending yourself, the better your chance of preventing the suspension of your driver’s license and winning your case.
+If the state charges you with a DUI offense, the sooner you take action in defending yourself, the better your chances of preventing the suspension of your driver’s license and winning your case.

-Because the suspension of a license automatically begins on the forty-sixth day after your arrest, this is when I would begin protecting you.
+Because the suspension of a license automatically begins forty six days after your arrest, I would begin protecting you then.

 Asking a Judge to review your pending license:

-Once I am retained as your attorney, I immediately file a petition to have a Judge review whether the suspension should take effect.
+Once you retain me as your attorney, I immediately file a petition to have a Judge review whether the suspension should take effect.
 The Court must conduct a hearing within thirty days after I file the petition.
 Therefore, the sooner I file, the sooner you will have a hearing.
-It is possible to have a hearing before the suspension takes effect, as there are forty-six days before the suspension begins and your hearing will take place thirty days after the petition is filed.
-The Court must provide us an opportunity to prove that your license should not be suspended.
+It is possible to have a hearing before the suspension takes effect, as there are forty six days before the suspension begins and your hearing will take place thirty days after I file the petition.
+The Court must provide us an opportunity to prove that the state should not suspend your license.

-I will not discuss Statutory Summary Suspension law in detail here, as it is complex and requires a solid understanding of the laws and depends on the facts specific to each case.
-These specific facts are important to determine what actions should be taken to win the case; equally important are the Court and the Judge before whom the case is tried.
-During my review of your case, once I know the Court location and the Judge, I can give you more specific information.
+I will not discuss Statutory Summary Suspension law in detail here.
+It is complex and requires a solid understanding of the laws and depends on the facts specific to each case.
+These specific facts are important to determine what actions I should take to win the case.
+Equally important are the Court and the Judge before whom the case is tried.
+During my review of your case, I will learn the Court location and the Judge.
+Then I can give you more specific information.

-If you’re driver’s license is suspended, you can still drive:
+If your driver’s license is suspended, you can still drive:

-After the statutory Summary Suspension is addressed, we focus on the actual charge of DUI.
+After we address the Statutory Summary Suspension, we focus on the actual charge of DUI.
 The work done on the Statutory Summary Suspension assists us greatly in handling the DUI charge.
 The same set of facts applies for both parts of the case.
 And because the arresting officer testifies under oath during the Statutory Summary Suspension hearing, the officer is locked into his or her story.
-As you attorney, I will order the transcript of the officer’s testimony.
+As your attorney, I will order the transcript of the officer’s testimony.
 There is a real benefit to having the police officer’s testimony locked in–the officer cannot remember things differently at trial.

-Once the Statutory Summary Suspension is addressed, we turn to the actual DUI charge.
+Once we address the Statutory Summary Suspension, we turn to the actual DUI charge.
 Because it is a criminal charge, you are innocent until proven guilty.

-The first step in fighting the DUI charge is to prove to the Judge that the police officer had no reason to stop your vehicle; the second is to prove that the arresting officer did not have adequate reasons to ask you to perform field sobriety tests.
+The first step in fighting the DUI charge is to prove to the Judge that the police officer had no reason to stop your vehicle.
+The second is to prove the arresting officer didn’t have adequate reasons to ask you to perform field sobriety tests.

-The next step is to prove that you performed the field sobriety tests correctly or that the officer failed to conduct the tests correctly.
+Step three is to prove you performed the tests correctly or that the officer failed to conduct the tests correctly.
 In many cases, officers do not perform the tests as instructed in the officers’ student manual.
 (I have a copy of the manual, which all Illinois police officers used at the Police Academy.)
 In Court, I use the manual to prove that the test was done incorrectly and should not be considered.
 For example, during the HGN (horizontal gaze nystagmus) eye test, the police should not have flashing Mars Lights on, as these may cause eyes to show nystagmus (jerking).

 A person charged with DUI faces high stakes, much higher in the long run than for many other crimes.
 DUI laws are geared towards facilitating a conviction and are always changing to ensure a conviction.
-Yet there are legal measures that can be taken to considerably improve a person’s chance of winning the case.
+Yet there are legal measures that we can take to considerably improve your chances of winning the case.
 Call to schedule a free consultation, and I can review your case with you.
 My office number is (708) 410-0090.

 DUI is a Criminal Charge:

-Defending a person accused of breaking other laws employs the same skill set needed in defending a person charged with DUI.
-I have to prove that you did not commit the crime or that there are circumstances that the Court needs to know about so that you will be found not guilty.
+Defending someone accused of breaking other laws employs the same skill set needed in defending someone charged with DUI.
+I have to prove that you did not commit the crime or that there are circumstances that the court needs to know about so that the court will find you not guilty.

-I often file what is known as a Motion to Quash the Arrest and Suppress Evidence.
+I often file a Motion to Quash the Arrest and Suppress Evidence.
 This is relevant when the arresting officer did not have reasonable grounds for making the initial stop or conducting a search.
-If the stop/search is determined not to be based on reasonable grounds, then any evidence found during the search cannot be introduced.
+If the court determines that the arresting officer did not base the stop/search on reasonable grounds, the prosecutor cannot introduce any evidence found during the search.